Prairie View, Lake County, Illinois: Churches

 The Westminster Reformed Presbyterian Church (founded in 1906 as the Grace Evangelical Church, later renamed Grace United Methodist Church after merging first with the United Brethren in Christ and then the American Methodist Church), is situated in Prairie View.

 Transportation

-Prairie View has a stop on Metra's North Central Service, which stretches from Antioch, Illinois to Chicago, Illinois (at Union Station).
-Trains usually tend to run only on weekdays.
+Prairie View station has a stop on Metra's North Central Service, which stretches from Antioch, Illinois to Chicago (at Union Station).
+Trains usually run on weekdays only.